Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Introduction

-Our contributions are briefly summarized as follows: \begin{itemize} \item We propose the Progressive Cross-stream Cooperation (PCSC) framework to iteratively use both features and region proposals from one stream to help learn better action detection models for another stream, which includes a new message passing approach and a simple region proposal combination strategy. \item We also propose to learn class-specific actionness detectors to improve temporal segmentation results. \item Comprehensive experiments on two benchmark datasets UCF-101-24 and J-HMDB demonstrate that our approach outperforms the state-of-the-art methods for localizing human actions both spatially and temporally in realistic scenarios. \end{itemize}
+Our contributions are briefly summarized as follows: \begin{itemize} \item For spatial localization, we propose the Progressive Cross-stream Cooperation (PCSC) framework to iteratively use both features and region proposals from one stream to help learn better action detection models for another stream, which includes a new message passing approach and a simple region proposal combination strategy. \item We also propose a temporal boundary refinement method to learn class-specific actionness detectors and an action segment detector that applies the newly proposead PCSC framework from the spatial domain to the temporal domain to improve the temporal localization results. \item Comprehensive experiments on two benchmark datasets UCF-101-24 and J-HMDB demonstrate that our approach outperforms the state-of-the-art methods for localizing human actions both spatially and temporally in realistic scenarios. \end{itemize}

+A preliminary version of our work is published in~\cite{su2019improving}.
+The difference with~\cite{su2019improving} is summarized as follows.
+Building upon a Faster-RCNN based action segment detection method for temporal localization~\cite{chao2018rethinking}, we further extend our PCSC framework from the spatial domain to the temporal domain for detecting action segments.
+Moreover, we integrate the results from the actionness detector proposed in~\cite{su2019improving} and those from our action segment detector discussed in this work to further improve the spatio-temporal localization performance at the video-level.
+Meanwhile, we provide more analysis for our PCSC framework for action detection in Section ~\ref{analysis} and perform more experiments to evaluate the newly proposed approaches.